Purdue University Office of Admissions logo

 • Take a career interest assessment – Try ours!

-• Time to gain some experience that may lead to your passion.
-Try a job, shadow someone in a field you are interested in, or simply volunteer in your community
+• Consider gaining some experience that may lead to your passion.
+Try a job, shadow someone in a field you are interested in, or simply volunteer in your community.

 • Talk to your parents about college costs and family resources.

-• Continue participating in extracurricular activities – theater, clubs, sports, volunteer work, etc.
+• Continue participating in activities – theater, clubs, sports, part-time job, volunteer work, etc.

 • Big Goal – Take one official college visit with a campus tour and admissions presentation.